Application Control powered by AppSense

 In this section:

-Use the Scripted condition to create, import, and export conditions using VBScript or JScript.
+Use Scripted conditions to create, import, and export conditions using VBScript, JScript, and PowerShell.
 You can use Scripted conditions to cater for scenarios that are not available as standard from the Application Control console.
 For example, to check if the Windows Firewall is switched on.

 The scripts are held in the AAMP configuration, copied to disk at runtime, executed, and then deleted upon completion.
 Scripts can be imported and exported to enable reuse.